JorgeCastilloPrz/hiroaki/README.md

 }
 ```

-### Connecting your app to the mock server
+### Setup

-Your app will query the real endpoints if you don't configure your retrofit instance to use the
+To avoid your code to query the real endpoints you must configure your retrofit instance to use the mock server url.
-mock server url.
-To do that, you can wake up a **mock retrofit service** passing in your **service
-interface** and the **converter** you want to use.

-Finally, you are free to pass this mocked service to your `ApiClient`, `NetworkDataSource`, or
-whatever your collaborator handling your network logic is called.

-You'll have to extend the base class `MockServerSuite`, which takes care of running and shutting
+Also note that you must extend `MockServerSuite`, which takes care of running and shutting down the server for you.
-down the server for you.
-But there's also a JUnit `Rule` if you don't want to.
+If you can't do that, there's also a JUnit `Rule` with the same goal.

 ```kotlin
 class GsonNewsNetworkDataSourceTest : MockServerSuite() {